-IMZ: We have seen small scale and artisanal miners accounting for over 60 percent gold deliveries to the country’s sole gold buyer and exporter Fidelity Printers and Refinery (FPR).
-Can we, therefore, trust small scale and artisanal mining to sustain the economy of Zimbabwe?
+IMZ: We have seen small-scale and artisanal miners accounting for over 60 percent gold deliveries to the country’s sole gold buyer and exporter Fidelity Printers and Refinery (FPR).
+Can we, therefore, trust small-scale and artisanal mining to sustain the economy of Zimbabwe?

 PT: Well, if the 60% is true, then its short term and I do not see this trend lasting for a couple of years.
 It is actually a misnorm that the Zimbabwe Govt should have addressed the moment it manifested.
 The government should have investigated the reasons why this happened.
 The answer is simple though.
-The bigger scale miners have been constrained and throttled by wrong policies for years.
+The bigger-scale miners have been constrained and throttled by wrong policies for years.
 There have been double standards when dealing with small and bigger scale miners clearly favoring the former.
-This has included different forex payments and payment times, the “look aside” attitude of government when it comes to miners compliance obligations all which come with costs that the bigger mines have to bear while not being enforced to the smaller miners.
-Having said that, small scale miners will never sustain a growing economy for reasons l stated before.
+This has included different forex payments and payment times, the “look aside” attitude of government when it comes to miners compliance obligations all of which come with costs that the bigger mines have to bear while not being enforced to the smaller miners.
+Having said that, small-scale miners will never sustain a growing economy for reasons l stated before.
 They can only mine high grades that are closer to the surface and they cant mine the wider open pittable resources that are usually low grade.
 Most of these near-surface high-grade resources will soon get depleted but production will still need to go on.
 It brings me back to the EPO issue and why they need to be allowed.

 IMZ: You mention Policies name one?